eXpServer/expserver.github.io/docs/guides/resources/linux-epoll.md

 Spinlocks are used in epoll because parts of the epoll subsystem, including callbacks, may execute in interrupt or softirq context where sleeping is not allowed.
 Epoll uses spinlocks to protect short critical sections, such as updates to the ready list or internal bookkeeping structures.
 Because spinning consumes CPU time, spinlocks must be held only for very short durations.

+Note: The use of spinlock by epoll is completely within the kernel context and there is no application involvement.

 ## Interrupt Context (Hard Interrupt Context)

 Interrupt context is a kernel execution context entered when the CPU receives a hardware interrupt from a device such as a network card, disk controller, or timer.
 When an interrupt occurs, the CPU immediately suspends the currently running code, switches to kernel mode if necessary, and begins executing the registered interrupt handler.